-- The faculty advisor a CU-Denver SEHD faculty member usually from the student's Concentration Area; - A second faculty member from SEHD who has expertise in the topic or methodology of the DRP research study; and - A third member with a doctoral degree who may be another CU-Denver faculty member, but is often a person with a doctoral degree from the partner site/organization of the DRP research study.
+- The faculty advisor a CU Denver SEHD faculty member usually from the student's Concentration Area; - A second faculty member from SEHD who has expertise in the topic or methodology of the DRP research study; and - A third member with a doctoral degree who may be another CU Denver faculty member, but is often a person with a doctoral degree from the partner site/organization of the DRP research study.

-NOTE: If you include a person on your committee who is NOT a current faculty member with SEHD, you MUST work with your DRP committee chair to ensure that the person applies for and receives a special graduate faculty appointment with CU-Denver.
+NOTE: If the student includes a person on the committee who is NOT a current faculty member with SEHD, the student MUST work with the DRP advisor to ensure that the person applies for and receives a special graduate faculty appointment with CU Denver.

-This is done by sending the vitae of the committee member for whom you are seeking approval along with a Graduate Faculty Appointment request to the Graduate School.
+This is done by sending the vitae of the committee member for whom the student is seeking approval along with a Graduate Faculty Appointment request to Dr. Scott Bauer, Associate Dean, Advanced Education and Doctoral Programs who reviews the information before sending it to the Graduate School for approval.
 This is a critical step.
-A non-approved committee member WILL delay your DRP proposal defense, final DRP defense, and/or graduation!
+A non-approved committee member WILL delay the DRP proposal defense, final DRP defense, and graduation!